 Why not just refer to the abusers as “abusers?”

-Doing so can save lives.
+Using these labels can save lives.

 1. Because of its nature, narcissistic abuse is hidden.